-Both structures are being built as timber hybrid constructions over a basement or base level in reinforced concrete.
-Visible wood surfaces also characterize the interiors, which extend into the urban space via the numerous bay windows.
+The A Laska office buildings are designed as a hybrid wood structure over a basement and a first floor of reinforced concrete.
+Visible wooden surfaces also shape the interior spaces, which extend into the urban space through the numerous bay windows.

-In many places, this creates the opportunity to step out of the open office space and even out of the façade to make phone calls or video conferences, to hold short meetings or to relax.
-The bay windows are an enriching component in the space offered in the otherwise very flexibly subdividable office areas.
+The bay windows within A Laska create the opportunity to step out of the open office space and to make phone calls or video conferences, hold short meetings or relax.